zackerthescar/personal-site/content/_index.md

 +++

 # Aww hooey
-Seems like the style doesn't work.
-F in the chat bois!
+Yay we fixed the config.toml!

-- Let's See
+Time to:
-- How We
+    - Turn this into a MySpace page
-- Can Fix
+    - Yes.
+With the autoplay audio.
-- This mess
+    - No I don't care

-[Ooooo](https://acm.umn.edu)
+    - This will be amazing [Ooooo](https://acm.umn.edu)

 ![JOKER CAT JOKER CAT](images/jokercat.jpg)